leanprover-community/lean4-samples/GuessMyNumber/readme.md

 ```

 The `←` notation is just to get things out of the IO box.
 The type of `stdin.getLine` is `IO
 String`, and `str` is of type `String`.
-Notice the second let here uses a short form without the
+Notice the second let here uses a short form of assignment
-need for the `:=` operator.
+without the need for the `:=` operator and this is the preferred way of doing it.

-We made the `str` mutable so we can trim whitespace from it as follows: By the way, `str.trim` is
+We made the `str` mutable so we can trim whitespace from it as follows:
-just equivalent to `String.trim str`.

 ```lean
 str := str.trim
 ```
+By the way, `str.trim` is just equivalent to `String.trim str`.
+Now what if user hits `^D` (ctrl-D)

-What if user hits `^D` (ctrl-D) (on Linux) or just `ENTER`?
-Simply add `IO.println str` and see what
+(on Linux) or just `ENTER`?
+Simply add `IO.println str` and see what happens.
+It turns out that
-happens.
-It turns out that `stdin.getLine` just gives empty string.
-So we can just check if the
+`stdin.getLine` just gives empty string.
+So we can just check if the string length is zero and tease
-string length is zero and tease the user for giving up.
+the user for giving up.

 ```lean
   if str.length == 0 then